 When doing value comparison in rules using the == operator, zeros, nulls, and empty strings are regarded as the same value.
 So the following expressions are all true: 0 == null, 0 == “”, and null == “”.

 To see whether a value returned from a PALO.DATA function (also its shorthand syntax, [‘…’]) is empty, a new rule function has been introduced: ISNULL().
-This function returns a value of “true” if the cell value is empty and a value of “false” if the value is 0.
+This function returns the value true if the cell value is empty and the value false if the value is 0.